 There is a “toy” ball and goal that is usually plastic and very portable.
 These are for very young children and are usually not considered “real” balls and goals.

-The standard goal size is 18 inches in diameter, attached to a backboard that is 72 inches wide and 42 inches tall.
+The standard goal size (or rim size) is 18 inches in diameter, attached to a backboard that is 72 inches wide and 42 inches tall.
 Backboard sizes can vary, but the size of the goals remains constant.

 Goals may be made out of plastic or metal, and some have hinges that allow them to be played with more aggressively with little danger of them getting broken.